 Fractal Fret Press FAQ

-• The Fractal Fret Press grants the ability to accurately press non-traditional radius boards without using hammers or multiple cauls.
+The FFP grants the ability to accurately press irregular radius boards without using hammers or multiple cauls.
 The Fractal Fret Press is a self-conforming press that evenly applies pressure over a fret down to the fretboard surface.
 There is no adjustment needed to fret a fingerboard with a compound radius.
 Standard radii boards also see a benefit of being pressed to the board rather than against a fixed caul in job quality and speed.
 There is no need to change cauls from job to job either.
-Non-traditional radius boards include: fanned frets which have a varied radius to the frets even if the fingerboard has a fixed radius, non-straight/squiggly frets, fingerboard shapes that are non traditional like trapezoidal or elliptical, traditional fingerboard refrets that have rounded edges or have changed dimensions, and boutique instruments that may not be a standardized fixed radius due to being hand-mand.
+Non-traditional radius boards include:

-• As of summer 2024, the Fractal Fret Press is available on my website.
+• The Fractal Fret Press is available on my website.
 If it is not in stock, add your email to the waitlist on the product page and you will be notified when in stock again.

 • Yes!